vigneswara-propelo/harness-core/README.md

 We are already using logback framework in our application, so it is simple to enable logging as it is already supported in SLF4J.
 * Delegate - To enable AWS SDK logging in delegate, update root logger level to TRACE in logback.xml file in 260-delegate module resources folder and restart delegate.
 * Manager - To enable AWS SDK logging in manager, update root logger level to TRACE in logback.xml file in 360-cg-manager module resources folder and restart manager.

+### Hotfix instructions

+1. Create a new JIRA ticket(Don't use the feature branch).
+2. Checkout the branch to hotfix on and make the changes.
+3. Bump up the build number in the build.properties.
+4. Create a pull request on this branch and master as well, make sure you merge them on master within the next 3 4 hours.